Creating a tunnel between two subnets using OpenVPN Access Server

 Click Create.

-Configure network traffic permissions
+Configure network traffic rules

 Security groups act as a virtual firewall for incoming and outgoing traffic.
 See more about the default security group here.